Make multiple daily injections a thing of the past

 Insulin delivery that’s worn like a patch

-Simple all-day-and-night insulin delivery you apply once daily
+Simple all-day-and-night insulin delivery patch you apply once daily

 V-Go is designed to fit easily into your life and help you manage diabetes by combining all of your insulin needs into one simple device you apply like a patch.
 That’s right — no more insulin pens or syringes!

 V-Go supplies insulin in two ways, similar to the way your body produces insulin:

 • Provides a steady rate of background insulin over a 24-hour period